ml-archive/blog/source/our-stacks/back-end/index.md

 ###Other tools
  - Terminal is heavily used during the day
- - PHP my admin or Sequel pro is used for quick access to MySql
+ - phpMyAdmin or Sequel pro is used for quick access to MySQL
  - [Postman](https://www.getpostman.com/) All our APIs are documented through Postman.
 It is the perfect tool for big teams to work together on APIs

 ## Stack